earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-05-workflows.md

 ---
 layout: single
-title: 'Github Open Source Workflow....'
+title: 'An Example of a Github Collaborative Workflow for Team Science'
 excerpt: "GitHub.com can be used to store and access files in the cloud using GitHub repositories.
 Learn how to submit pull requests on GitHub.com to suggest changes to a GitHub repository."
 authors: ['Leah Wasser', 'Jenny Palomino', 'Max Joseph']
 category: [courses]
 class-lesson: ['git-github-collaboration-tb']
 permalink: /courses/intro-to-earth-data-science/git-github/github-collaboration/github-for-collaboration-open-science-workflow/
-nav-title: "GitHub OpenSource Workflow"
+nav-title: "GitHub Collaborative Workflow"
 dateCreated: 2019-10-02
 modified: 2020-10-02
 module-type: 'class'